modin-project/unidist/docs/installation.rst

 .. note::
     There are different MPI implementations, each of which can be used as a backend in unidist.
-    By default, mapping ``unidist-mpi`` installs MPICH on Linux and MacOS and MSMPI on Windows.
-If you want to use a specific version of MPI, you can install the core dependencies of unidist as ``conda install unidist`` and then install the specific version of MPI using conda as shown in the installation_ section of mpi4py documentation.
+    By default, mapping ``unidist-mpi`` installs a default MPI implementation, which comes with ``mpi4py`` package and is ready to use.
+    The conda dependency solver decides on which MPI implementation is to be installed.
+If you want to use a specific version of MPI, you can install the core dependencies for MPI backend and the specific version of MPI as ``conda install unidist-mpi <mpi>`` as shown in the installation_ page of ``mpi4py`` documentation.
 That said, it is highly encouraged to use your own MPI binaries as stated in the `Using External MPI Libraries`_ section of the conda-forge documentation in order to get ultimate performance.

 Using intel channel
 """""""""""""""""""